tsnellgrove/dark_castle3/doc/to_do.md

 		- Should noun obj methods return a 'success' indicator (for pre & post actions)?
 			- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
 		- Be able to call noun methods in non_buffer mode purely for pre & post action validation?
+		- for command-driven machines - especially pre-action - would like to have a systemic way to know if player command runs successfully
+		- each 'primitive' cond only tests for *one* thing (but state of that thing is an attribute to be matched)
 	- TBD: de-dup warning and timer classes
 		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
 What now?
 		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children